If you’re debating whether to buy a set of All-Clad’s C4 Copper collection or a set of their Copper Core collection, you’ve come to the right place.

 Now, which All-Clad cookware costs more, C4 Copper or Copper Core?

-C4 Copper generally costs more than Copper Core, but the difference ranges from only a few dollars to several hundreds of dollars depending on the individual piece or set you want and which retailer your shopping at.
+C4 Copper generally costs more than Copper Core, but the difference in price ranges from only a few dollars to several hundreds of dollars depending on the individual piece or set.

 When you’re considering two cookware collections that are both high-performing, beautifully designed, and built to last, making a decision is no easy task.